pythonids/py_many-species/README.md

 # py_many-species
-Simple and difficult solutions in python language
+Simple and difficult solutions in Python language